Also known as: rear-foot-elevated split squat, rfe split squat, rear foot elevated lunge, elevated split squat, rfe lunge

 How to Do Bulgarian Split Squat

-3. Lower slowly: Bend the front knee and hip to lower until the front thigh is near parallel to the floor or trailing knee nears the floor.
+4. Lower slowly: Bend the front knee and lower until the rear knee hovers near the floor - keep the front knee aligned over the toes.

 Muscle Groups